Richard Gwyn: Last days

-On Tuesday October 13, 1584, Richard Gwyn was visited in Wrexham Jail by "a gentleman", who, "in the Sheriff's name offered to discharge him of all his troubles, if he would acknowledge the Queen Supreme Head of the Church within her own dominions; but the man, being constant, refused to purchase his own liberty so dear."
+On Tuesday 13 October 1584 Richard Gwyn was visited in Wrexham Jail by "a gentleman", who, "in the Sheriff's name offered to discharge him of all his troubles, if he would acknowledge the Queen Supreme Head of the Church within her own dominions; but the man, being constant, refused to purchase his own liberty so dear."
 On the same day Gwyn, "sent his signet or seal of brass off his finger to a gentleman, his very familiar friend."

-On Wednesday October 14, 1584, Catherine Gwyn visited her husband, who blessed and kissed twenty-four silk laces, which were colored white as a pun regarding his surname.
+On Wednesday 14 October 1584 Catherine Gwyn visited her husband, who blessed and kissed twenty-four silk laces, which were coloured white as a pun regarding his surname.
 Gwyn instructed his wife to give twelve of the laces as gifts in his name to twelve underground Roman Catholic priests.
 Gwyn then instructed his wife to give the other dozen laces as gifts to twelve members of the local Welsh nobility, "to whom he was greatly beholden.

 Gwyn then bent a single penny, which he blessed and instructed his wife to deliver to his spiritual director.
 Gwyn also "caused his garters to be given [to] two priests of his very familiar acquaintance."